Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks: Oscillators in a random network

 \begin{remark} It is worth noting the difference between the probability spaces for the uncertain network (Problem \ref{p1}) and the random network (Problem \ref{p2}).
 In Problem \ref{p1}, the relative phases at time $\mathrm{k}$ evolve in a general space which is generated by independent stochastic processes governing their corresponding exogenous frequencies and couplings.
-In Problem \ref{p2}, however, the randomness only affects the interactions of the oscillators, \ie, the interconnection topology.
-As a result, the relative phases at time $\mathrm{k}$ will transit to a new state within a countable set of states which is generated by independent Bernoulli processes determining the interconnection topology. \end{remark}
+In Problem \ref{p2}, however, the randomness only affects the interconnection topology.
+As a result, the relative phases at time $\mathrm{k}$ will transit to a new state within a countable set of states generated by independent Bernoulli processes determining the interconnection topology. \end{remark}